Nizisi/Projects-3003/README.md

 # Update
+new: -fix the problem of platform generate on the side wall by having a minimum x coordinate add to the random generator and lower maximum x coordinate

 After trying unity, unreal, and godot on my computer, SFML become my choice for this project.
 I underestimate the difficulty to learn new stuff to make something which slower my work
 # Current